nvbogu/Natural-Language-Understanding-API/README.md

 | raise_hand     | raise my hand          |                     |
 | out_of_scope   | I don't like it here   |                     |

-It is also capable of identifying multiple intents if one of them is a wake_up intent like wake_up+mute, wake_up+share_screen etc..
+It is also capable of identifying multiple intents if one of them is a wake_up intent like wake_up+mute, wake_up+share_screen etc.
+It it is very simple to train a model with your own data to meet your individual neets.
+I have described it in the [How to train the model](#How-to-train-the-model) section.

-Although this is a standalone project it is used by [this project](https://github.com/Ameckto/bigbluebutton) where the [bigbluebutton](https://github.com/bigbluebutton) (open source web conferencing) application is altered in order to bring a personal voice assistant to live and useable.
+Although this is a standalone project it is used by the [Personal-Voice-and-Chat-Assistant-within-bigbluebutton](https://github.com/nvbogu/Personal-Voice-and-Chat-Assistant-within-bigbluebutton) project where the [bigbluebutton](https://github.com/bigbluebutton) (open source web conferencing) application is altered in order to bring a personal voice assistant to live and useable.

 ## Table of contents